akirarika/co/README.md

 Due to muscle memory, I often habitually run `npm i` wrongly in those `yarn`, `pnpm`, `bun` projects.
 This feeling is really painful...

-To solve this problem, I wrote `co`.
-You can execute commands of different package managers freely according to different projects through a set of identical commands.

 ## Scripts

 Behind achieving such magic is the scripting functionality of `co`, just like the `scripts` in `package.json` of `npm`.